Best robo-advisors in 2025

 How much does a robo-advisor cost?

-What to consider when choosing a robo-advisor
+The most important things to consider when choosing a robo-advisor are:

-- Additional features: Keep an eye out for additional features offered beyond the basic portfolio building.
+- Additional money management features: Keep an eye out for additional features offered beyond the basic portfolio building.
 Some robo-advisors offer automatic daily rebalancing of your portfolio, which will ensure your allocations remain in the recommended range.
 Tax-loss harvesting is another option that some platforms offer to help you save on taxes in an individual or joint taxable account.

 Top reasons to choose a robo-advisor